40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from specific IP ranges going in and out of the same internal interface (port2).

+Make sure to verify that the option allow-traffic-redirect is disabled to make sure the FortiGate handles the ingress and egress traffic on the same logical interface.
+More information can be found in [in this article](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Traffic-handled-by-FortiGate-for-packet-which/ta-p/196651).

 #### Limitations

 - In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).